sf105/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 we tested via structural-based techniques could fit in a single unit/class.

 A large software system, however, is composed of many of those units/responsibilities.
-Together, they compose the complex behavior of our software system.
+Together, they compose the complex behaviour of our software system.

 In this chapter, we are going to discuss the different **test levels** (i.e., unit, integration, and system), their advantages and disadvantages, and the trade-offs that a tester has to do in real-world testing.